jchibane/if-net/README.md

 #### Citation

+If you find our code or paper usful for your project, please consider citing:

     @inproceedings{chibane20ifnet,
         title = {Implicit Functions in Feature Space for 3D Shape Reconstruction and Completion}, author = {Chibane, Julian and Alldieck, Thiemo and Pons-Moll, Gerard},